kazkojima/rotoriy/README.md

 The rotor identification is based on the method proposed at

 [Rotation Identification in Geometric Algebra: Theory and Application to the Navigation of Underwater Robots in the Field](https://pdfs.semanticscholar.org/b2a3/a6b7221b215840a7f910179665c8419b0ec0.pdf)

-The bivector branch is the estimation of bivector instead of rotor.
-Also it uses the interpolation given by Candy and Lasenby when updating bivector.